 - live examples to showcase discussed issues;

 Hello, Max.
 It’s nice to host you today.
 How do you feel about being a pioneering expert in our new project?
-After all, you know everything about benefits of different features within variety of mobile applications.
+After all, you know everything about the benefits of different features within a variety of mobile applications.

 Hey, Kate.
 Probably that is my major task as Business Analyst at The App Solutions - to lead entrepreneurs in their decision-making, define requirements, possible problems of the project and find the best possible solutions for them.